Sea Fencibles: Inception

-Royal Navy captain Sir Home Popham developed the Sea Fencibles concept while serving as Britain's Agent for Transport in Flanders during the French Revolutionary Wars.
+Captain Sir Home Popham of the Royal Navy developed the Sea Fencibles concept while serving as Britain's Agent for Transport in Flanders during the French Revolutionary Wars.
 In July 1793, Popham went to Ostend to oversee the fleet of Navy transports supplying the British Army.
 In October a French army of 12,000 men laid siege to the British-held town of Nieuwpoort, which was defended by a garrison of 1,300.
-French capture of Neiuwpoort would have cleared the path for an assault on the British headquarters at Ostend.
+The French capture of Neiuwpoort would have cleared the path for an assault on the British headquarters at Ostend.

 In support of the Nieuwpoort garrison, Popham armed and equipped the town's fishing fleet and led it in action against French vessels along the coast.
 In correspondence with the Admiralty Popham named his impromptu fleet the "Sea Fencibles," drawing an analogy with the land-based Scottish Highland Fencible Corps.

-After three days the French abandoned the siege of Nieuwpoort and withdrew towards Toulon.
+After three days the French abandoned the siege and withdrew towards Toulon.
 Both the Army's Commander-in-Chief the Duke of York and field commander General Sir Charles Grey subsequently acknowledged that Popham's actions in "arming the fishermen of Flanders in defence of their own towns" had played a significant role in preserving British control of Nieuwpoort.

 Popham himself was also impressed with the success of the Sea Fencibles in keeping the coast clear of enemy landing craft.
 When a French invasion of Britain appeared imminent in 1798, Popham recommended that Admiralty create a similar body to defend the coast between Cornwall and the Firth of Forth.
 On 1 February, Popham went to Hastings with the proposals from the Lords of the Admiralty, for raising a Corps of Sea Fencibles, to Man the batteries erected near Hastings and Pevensey Bay, for the defence of the Coast.
 Over 200 persons chiefly sailors, enrolled themselves for the Service.

 Britain's Sea Fencibles were duly formed on 14 May 1798 "for the protection of the coast, either on shore or afloat; comprising all fishermen and other persons occupied in the ports, and on the coast, who, from their occupations are to be unpressed."
 Their tasks were to defend the Martello towers along the British coastline, patrol and survey the beaches where a French invasion force might land, and to maintain a fleet of armed commercial vessels in order to capture enemy shipping and defend against invasion barges.